 The circuit breaker can now be positioned for withdrawal.
 If in the upper compartment the lift device must first be located in the correct position.
 For withdrawal from the switchboard, again push the racking unlocking lever to the left and turn the racking crank counterclockwise only until resistance to motion is felt.
 (Approximately 2-3 turns -- DO NOT FORCE.)
 The closing springs, if charged, will automatically discharge when the circuit breaker is moved to the withdrawn position.
-The circuit breaker can now be removed from the compartment by pulling on the handle located on the front barrier.
+The circuit breaker can now be removed from the compartment.